mushfiqulIslam/personal-site/src/content/blog/deploying-ml-models-zenml.md

 # Deploying ML Models with ZenML

 Machine Learning Operations (MLOps) has become a critical aspect of modern AI development.
-In this comprehensive guide, we'll explore how to deploy machine learning models efficiently using ZenML, a powerful MLOps framework that simplifies the deployment process.
+In this comprehensive guide, we will explore how to deploy machine learning models efficiently using ZenML, a powerful MLOps framework that simplifies the deployment process.

 ## What is ZenML?